graphql/graphiql/README.md

 Improving this list is a work-in-progress.

 ```
+GraphQL Language Service Command-Line Interface.
-Usage: graphql <command>
+Usage: bin/graphql.js <command> <file>
     [-h | --help]
-    [-c | --config] {configPath}
+    [-c | --configDir] {configDir}
     [-t | --text] {textBuffer}
     [-f | --file] {filePath}
     [-s | --schema] {schemaPath}

 Options:
   -h, --help        Show help                                          [boolean]
-  -c, --config  GraphQL Config file path (.graphqlrc).
-                Will look for the nearest .graphqlrc file if omitted.
-                                                                        [string]
-  -t, --text    Text buffer to perform GraphQL lint on.
+  -t, --text        Text buffer to perform GraphQL diagnostics on.
                     Will defer to --file option if omitted.
                     This option is always honored over --file option.
                                                                         [string]
-  -f, --file    File path to perform GraphQL lint on.
+  -f, --file        File path to perform GraphQL diagnostics on.
                     Will be ignored if --text option is supplied.
                                                                         [string]
-  -s, --schema  a path to schema DSL file
+  --row             A row number from the cursor location for GraphQL
+                    autocomplete suggestions.
+                    If omitted, the last row number will be used.
+                                                                        [number]
+  --column          A column number from the cursor location for GraphQL
+                    autocomplete suggestions.
+                    If omitted, the last column number will be used.
+                                                                        [number]
+  -c, --configDir   A directory path where .graphqlrc configuration object is
+                    Walks up the directory tree from the provided config
+                    directory, or the current working directory, until
+                    .graphqlrc is found or the root directory is found.
                                                                         [string]
+  -s, --schemaPath  a path to schema DSL file
+                                                                        [string]

 At least one command is required.
-Commands: "server, lint, autocomplete, outline"
+Commands: "server, validate, autocomplete, outline"
 ```

 ## Architectural Overview